marko-js/marko/docs/03-syntax.md

 </div>
 ```

-You can actually pass any javascript expression here and the result of the expression will be inserted into the HTML output:
+You can actually pass any JavaScript expression here and the result of the expression will be inserted into the HTML output:

 ```xml
 <div>